 Whilst all the ACA trustees are volunteers, Alton Community Centre is run by a part-time staff of about 40 paid people, including the centre manager, administrative staff, caretakers and those who run the various services: playgroup, daycare for the elderly, youth club and the course tutors for the Adult Education programme.
 On top of this are independent café and bar concessions.

-The ACA and Alton Community Centre are financed by two means:
+The ACA and Alton Community Centre are financed by four means:

-- Grants & Funding: On-going small grants from all three local councils, funding for services provided on behalf of Hampshire County Council and East Hampshire District Council, and funding from other external funding bodies.
+- Grant funding: On-going small grants from local councils and funding from other external funding bodies.

 - Revenue: Income from Room Hiring, Events, Café and Bar concessions, Adult Education, Playgroup, Daycare, Assembly Rooms Management, Equipment hire, Minibus hire, Shopmobility hire and other service provisions.

-Research shows that an informal meeting of local residents was held on 27th June 1972 to discuss securing a community centre for Alton.
+The local paper records that an informal meeting of local residents was held on 27th June 1972 to discuss securing a community centre for Alton.
 People knew that Alton Urban District Council was due to be replaced by East Hampshire District Council in 1974, and there were concerns that the community centre project would get sidelined in this process.
 A public meeting was held two weeks later on the 11th July at the Friends Meeting House to discuss setting up Alton Community Association (ACA).
 This led to members adopting the first constitution on 25th October 1972 and it became a registered charity on 7th January 1974.
+This was an unincorporated association, charity no 266673.
 The ACA negotiated with Alton Urban District Council and they agreed to buy an old factory in Amery Street; the ACA signed a 99 year lease on 25th March 1974.
-The council spent £110,000 on the building conversion (roughly £1,188,000 in 2015 values) and Alton Community Centre was opened by actor Marius Goring on 18th October 1975.
+The council spent £110,000 on the building conversion (roughly £1,221,000 in 2017 values) and Alton Community Centre was opened by actor Marius Goring on 18th October 1975.
 In 2015 we held some events to mark the 40th anniversary of the centre's opening.

 Since 1975 the building has been extended by the ACA to include the Garden Room and Playgroup room, along with additions to the Daycare and Youth rooms.
 It is a process of development that continues, but in order to secure funding, we are grouping new improvements into independently-funded phased projects.
 In 2014 we started with 'Phase 1', creating a small meeting room (room 10), caretakers' office, installed radiators in the Garden Room, provided the U3A with their own storage cupboard and combined our administrative offices into one.
 'Phase 2' involved upgrading the toilets and the café kitchen in 2015 and the following year we installed acoustic inter-connecting doors between the Main Hall, Members' Room and Garden Room, as well as similar doors into the Main Hall and Members' Room from the entrance foyer.
 We put in new acoustic ceilings in the Main Hall and Members' Room, new LED lighting and secondary double glazing in the Main Hall.
-In 2017 'Phase 3' is currently in the works and will focus upon upgrading the Garden Room, disabled toilet, bar, foyer and front entrance.
+In 2017 'Phase 3' upgraded the kitchenette, improved the Garden Room and refurbished the disabled toilet, bar, foyer and front entrance.
 This process of upgrading will continue as long as there are things that need doing and money available, as we strive to improve the facilities for centre users.

 In 2016 we took on the running of Alton Assembly Rooms on behalf of Alton Town Council (ATC).
 We operate the building as a concession, providing staff, taking room bookings, invoicing the room hirers and promoting some of the events.
 Alton Town Council continue to buy all the provisions and equipment, pay for the utilities, maintain the building and liaise with the ACA.
 This means that the building remains in the ownership and control of ATC, securing the facility for future generations.

 At the 2017 AGM the members voted in favour of converting Alton Community Association from an unincorporated association into a CIO (Charitable Incorporated Organisation).
-At the time of writing the application is being completed ready to send to the Charity Commission for their approval.
-The CIO will be a new charity, taking on all the responsibilities of the existing organisation, and will be a legal entity in its own right.
-This will mean that it will hold the lease, own all equipment and offer the trustees the same protection afforded to company directors in the commercial sector.
+This duly took place and we swapped over operations to the CIO on 1/10/17.
+The CIO is a new charity (1173885), taking on all the responsibilities of the old organisation, and is a legal entity in its own right.
+This means that it holds the lease, owns all equipment and offers the trustees the same protection afforded to company directors in the commercial sector.